vlang/v/doc/docs.md

 println(red)
 println(blue)
 ```
+\* WIP - for now function calls are evaluated at program start-up

-Global variables are not allowed, so this can be really useful.
+Global variables are not normally allowed, so this can be really useful.

+### Required module prefix

 When naming constants, `snake_case` must be used.
 In order to distinguish consts
 from local variables, the full path to consts must be specified.
 For example,
 to access the PI const, full `math.pi` name must be used both outside the `math`
 module, and inside it.
 That restriction is relaxed only for the `main` module
-(the one containing your `fn main()`, where you can use the shorter name of the
+(the one containing your `fn main()`), where you can use the unqualified name of
-constants too, i.e. just `println(numbers)`, not `println(main.numbers)` .
+constants defined there, i.e. `numbers`, rather than `main.numbers`.

 vfmt takes care of this rule, so you can type `println(pi)` inside the `math` module,
 and vfmt will automatically update it to `println(math.pi)`.